EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 Once a decision tree is learned from training on the data, a prediction is made for new data points by looking at which leaf node they fall on based on their feature values.
 The prediction for the leaf node is simply the **majority target** for decision tree classifiers or the **mean value of targets** for decision tree regressors.
 Note that for decision tree regressors, the predicted value will never be outside of the values in the training dataset (i.e. it does not extrapolate).

-## Classification measures of impurity

-## Regression measures of impurity

 ## Overfitting

 Building a tree until all leaves are pure usually causes the model to overfit onto the training dataset.
 To prevent overfitting, one can perform **pre-pruning** to stop building the tree early on or **post-pruning** to remove or collapse nodes with little information.
 Some examples of pre-pruning include limiting the max depth of the three, limiting the maximum number of leaves, and requiring a minimum number of data point to continue splitting a node.

+# Measure of impurity

+## Classification measures of impurity

+## Regression measures of impurity